If you've heard of waterless cookware, then you've probably heard the following things:

 Other brands are clad only on the bottom, like this Chinese-made Vapo-Seal cookware:

-(You may have to look closely to see that this is bottom-clad, but if you do, you'll see that the layering is only on the bottom of the cookware.)
+(You may have to look closely at the diagram, but if you do, you'll see that the layering is only on the bottom of the pot.)

 Another way to tell if cookware is disc-clad (instead of fully clad) is if it has a "seam" on the bottom of the pot where the cladding is fused to the pan.
 You can see the seam on this pan from the World's Finest set: